-Waag Society and Fairphone organized a design bootcamp in 2013 and an accessory design challenge in 2014.
+Waag and Fairphone organized a design bootcamp in 2013 and an accessory design challenge in 2014.
 The bootcamp focused on the complexities around mobile phone design, production and the supply chain.
 During three days, design teams worked towards proposals and prototypes for the fair phone of the future.
 On the last day, collaborative guidelines for the fair phone of the future were published.
 The bootcamp closed with a release party where an exhibition of the prototypes was presented to a larger audience and the press.

 Fairphone Open Design Bootcamp